nicolasztan/Algebra-Interactive-Project_In-Progress/README.md

 I have 3 mini sections here.

 FIRST:
-"algebra.html" does the following:
+"final.html" does the following:
 + Present a graph of a line
 + Interactively adjust the slope (m) of the line via x-y intercept inputs
 + Update the graph of the line in realtime
 + Clear canvas and user input

-(current issue: no input for y-intercept)

 SECOND:
 "canvas-learn.html" is an off-topic project to compensate for the lack of features in algebra.html.